Toxblh/MTMR/README.md

 {
   "type": "upnext",
   "from": 0, // Lower bound of search range for next event in hours.
-Default 0 (current time) "to": 1, // Upper bounds of search range for next event in hours.
-Default 1 (one hour in the future) "nthEvent": 1 // Sets this touchbar button to show the nthEvent.
+Default 0 (current time) "to": 12, // Upper bounds of search range for next event in hours.
+Default 12 (12 hours in the future) "nthEvent": 1 // Sets this touchbar button to show the nthEvent.
 Default 1 (the first upcoming event) },
 ```